Gloria7879/Hospital-Readmission-Analysis/README.md

 # Key Insights & Recommendations

--**High-Risk Demographic:** Patients in the 60-64 age group showed the highest readmission rate at 13.1%, which suggests a need for more post-discharge support and follow-up for this age group
+- **High-Risk Demographic:** Patients in the 60-64 age group showed the highest readmission rate at 13.1%, which suggests a need for more post-discharge support and follow-up for this age group
--**Chronic Condition Risk:** Patients with Hypertension(26.1%) and Diabetes(26.9%) saw an inrease in readmission risk by 30% to 34%  respectively,  compared to those with neither condition (20.1%).
+- **Chronic Condition Risk:** Patients with Hypertension(26.1%) and Diabetes(26.9%) saw an inrease in readmission risk by 30% to 34%  respectively,  compared to those with neither condition (20.1%).
--**Discharge Destination Risk:** Readmission rates for patients discharged to Rehab(17.5%) and Nursing facilities(16.8%) were significantly higher compared to those sent Home(10%).
+- **Discharge Destination Risk:** Readmission rates for patients discharged to Rehab(17.5%) and Nursing facilities(16.8%) were significantly higher compared to those sent Home(10%).
 This suggests a critical need for integrated care transitions between hospitals and post-acute facilities.

 # Dashboard Preview